 From 1990 to 1992 I was simultaneously with the LRI and the CERMSEM (Centre de Recherche en Mathématiques, Statistiques et Economie Mathématique, University of Paris I), holding a (permanent) position of "Maître de conférences" (something between Assistant and Associate Professor) at the University of Paris I.

-Since 1992 I am Full Professor of Computer Science at the University Paris-Dauphine and a member of the academic staff of the LAMSADE laboratory, CNRS UMR 7024.
-Since 1999 I am the head of the laboratory.
+Since 1992 I am Full Professor of Computer Science at the University Paris-Dauphine and member of the academic staff of the LAMSADE laboratory, CNRS UMR 7243.
+From 1999 to 2011 I have been the head of the LAMSADE.
+From 2001 to 2005 I have been also elected vice-president for research of the University Paris-Dauphine.

 In 2007 I received the National award and the Gold medal of Operational Research of HELORS (Greek Society for Operational Research).